SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 This example adds a new nested enumeration to ``Character``.
-This enumeration, called ``Kind``, gives a way to express the kind of letter that a particular character represents.
+This enumeration, called ``Kind``, expresses the kind of letter that a particular character represents.
 Specifically, it expresses whether the character is a vowel or a consonant in a standard Latin script (without taking into account accents or regional variations),